meygerjos/let-me-think.github.io/about.md

   - legal structure
   - comparison with existing institutions

-Debate concerning the basic merits of the secular monastery project is discouraged: The opposition already amply pervades ordinary life, while general support of the concept is assumed and is therefore not considered a valuable contribution.
+Non-novel debate concerning the basic merits of the secular monastery project is somewhat discouraged: The opposition already amply pervades ordinary life, while general support of the concept is assumed and therefore not considered a valuable contribution.

-However, debate on the merits of specific proposals is strongly encouraged.
+Debate on the merits of specific proposals is strongly encouraged.

 &nbsp;